Nickens Nkoso with his partner Sabrina and their children, Adam, 8, and Jasmine, 6.

 ‘I must say I suffered with the climate,’ she says.
 ‘The amount of sunlight is what I was lacking the most.
 I have learnt now that when there is sun, go to the park!
 Straight away, stop everything and go to the park!’

 Other families from Algeria are the Albina Family, and the Benchoula Family.
-From France are the Benchoula Family, the Chandar Family, the Kamagate & Ezoua Family and the O'Sullivan Family.
+From France are the Alioune Family, the Benchoula Family, the Chandar Family, the Kamagate & Ezoua Family, the O'Sullivan Family, and the Prokofiev Family.
 From the Republic of Congo are the Mbuyi Family.